 Prepare a Trial Balance Report

-Most software accounting packages include a trial balance as part of their reports section and due to the software always posting double entry the report will balance.
-To run the report, you will need to select the period end date that is required; this may be month, quarter or year-end.
+Most software accounting packages include a trial balance as part of their reports section, and due to the software always posting double entry, the report will balance.
+To run the trial balance, you will need to select the period end date that is required; this may be month, quarter or year-end.

-If a manual accounting system is used, it is possible that a mistake has been made and the report is not equal on both sides.
+If you are using a manual system, it is possible to make a mistake, and the report is not equal on both sides.
 The difference between the credit and debit will have to be found and ensure that it balances.

 The report will only show the totals of the postings to the accounts if a user error has occurred or a transaction is posted to the wrong account; it will not be visible.
 A transaction might also be completely missing from the report.
 It is therefore important that checks be put in place to check some individual ledgers.